jeffknerr/pycgol/README.md

 ![gol picture in terminal](gol-terminal.png)

+For larger grids, you might want to display to pygame window:

 ```
 # run 200x200 grid for 420 timesteps, display progress using pygame
 ./app.py --res 200 --nts 420 --pyg
 ```

 ![gol picture using pygame](gol-pygame.png)

+See below for running the `multiprocessing` version.

 ## depends on